Letiiciia/Letiiciia/README.md

 I'm 21

-I have a degree in Executive Secretariat and work currently with CRM ,Excel and VBA
+I'm a jr developer and QA tester :heartbeat:

-I like Data base, Dashboards and learn programation
+I like to study and to learn programming :computer: :books:

-I like:
+Three things that I love:
 :cat:

-Two things that I love:
 :beer:
 :coffee: